Why Does Your Breath Stink? You Might Be Surprised

 About Your Grand Prairie Dentist:

 Dr. Quinn Smith is a well-respected and highly experienced family and children’s dentist in Grand Prairie, TX.
-He takes a patient-first approach that starts from the moment patients enter our Park Tree Dental office, and he offers three-year guarantee on all dental work that he performs.
+He takes a patient-first approach that starts from the moment patients enter our Park Tree Dental office, and he offers a three-year guarantee on all dental work that he performs.
 Whether you’re a new or returning patient, you can schedule a consultation or your next appointment with Dr. Smith by contacting us at (972) 262-5111.

 Dr. Smith